Senior Center News for July Local News & Gossip!

 June was a busy month here at the Put-in-Bay Senior Center!
-We had an awesome day trip to see the fabulous Cirque du Soleil’s “OVO” and enjoyed lunch together before the show.
-We also had an informative “End of Life” program called “5 Wishes” put on by Neidecker’s Funeral Home.
+We had a fantastic day trip to see the fabulous Cirque du Soleil’s “OVO” and enjoyed lunch together before the show.
+We also had an informative “End of Life” program called “5 Wishes” by Neidecker’s Funeral Home.
 Our twice-a-week Put-in-Bay senior lunches, as well as our regularly scheduled events, kept everyone very busy at Put-in-Bay Ohio.

 Put-in-Bay Sr. Center Board Elections

-The Put-in-Bay Ohio Senior Center Advisory Board Officer Elections were held in June.
-All officers have been re-elected for another term: Dave Gundlach as President, Val Chornyak as Vice President, Linda Frederick as Treasurer and Dianne Smith as Secretary.
-We also want to thank Bob and Dianne Smith, who are actively involved and informed members of our Senior Center, for their continued roll as our Ottawa County Advisory Board Members.
-A big shout out to all for your dedication and hard work in making the Put-in-Bay Senior Center such a success!
+The Put-in-Bay Ohio, Senior Center Advisory Board Officer Elections were held in June.
+All officers have been re-elected for another term: Dave Gundlach as President, Val Chornyak as Vice President, Linda Frederick as Treasurer, and Dianne Smith as Secretary.
+We also want to thank Bob and Dianne Smith, actively involved and informed members of our Senior Center, for their continued role as our Ottawa County Advisory Board Members.
+A big shout-out to all for your dedication and hard work in making the Put-in-Bay Senior Center such a success!

-In July, we have several special events planned: 1)Tuesday, July 11th, a Trip to Mainland for Lunch and Shopping, we only have room for 10-12 people on this excursion so please sign up early.
-2) Tuesday, July 18th we’ll be taking a trip to Toledo to tour the National Museum of the Great Lakes and enjoy lunch at Tony Packo’s.
-Starting Wednesday, July 19th, (and running for six consecutive weeks) from 1 to 3 p.m., our own Celeste Mycoskie will again teach a class on Watercolor & Acrylic
+We have several special events planned in July: 1)Tuesday, July 11th, a Trip to the Mainland for Lunch and Shopping.
+We only have room for 10-12 people on this excursion, so please sign up early.
+2) Tuesday, July 18th, we’ll take a trip to Toledo to tour the National Museum of the Great Lakes and enjoy lunch at Tony Packo’s.
+Starting Wednesday, July 19th (and running for six consecutive weeks) from 1 to 3 p.m., our own Celeste Mycoskie will again teach a class on Watercolor & Acrylic

 Painting!
-(The cost/class is $8 and you don’t have to attend every class).
+(The cost/class is $8, and you don’t have to attend every class).
 Keep an eye on the calendar for upcoming events.
-Also, please remember to check the bulletin board at the Put-in-Bay Senior Center, as well as, the calendars posted at the Put-in-Bay General Store, Post Office, Twp.
-Office, Library and our for any last-minute events that are not planned far enough in advance to get them on the calendar in time for this publication!
+Also, please remember to check the bulletin board at the Put-in-Bay Senior Center and the calendars posted at the Put-in-Bay General Store, Post Office, Twp.
+Office, Library, and our for any last-minute events that are not planned far enough to get them on the calendar in time for this publication!

 Our Senior Lunches are always delicious and fun!
-The summer schedule keeps Tipper’s very busy with lunch being served every Monday and Thursday at noon.
+The summer schedule keeps Tipper’s busy, with lunch being served every Monday and Thursday at noon.
 Please make your reservation by signing up at the Put in Bay Senior Center or calling the center at (419) 285-5501.
-Cut off times for reservations remain as follows: 12 p.m.
+Cut-off times for reservations remain as follows: 12 p.m.
 Friday for Monday’s lunch and 12 p.m.
 Wednesday for Thursday’s lunch.

-The Put in Bay EMS continues to take Blood Pressures every Monday at 10 a.m.
-This is a wonderful service they provide so feel free to get yours checked.
+The Put in Bay EMS continues to take Blood Pressure every Monday at 10 a.m.
+This is an excellent service they provide, so feel free to get yours checked.
 The “60+ Clinic” is scheduled for Thursday, July 27th.
-This free health clinic is put on by the Ottawa County Health Dept. for those 60 and older.
-If you’d like to take advantage of this wonderful program, please call 419-734-6800 to make your appointment.
+The Ottawa County Health Dept puts this free health clinic on for those 60 and older.
+If you’d like to take advantage of this excellent program, please call 419-734-6800 to make your appointment.